AnnieGlade4327/weekday-scheduler/readme.md

 # Functionality

-The Work Day Scheduler calendar presents a 9AM to 5PM day.
-The current date is being displayed at the top of the planner.
-Each of the workday’s hours are colored based on the current time of day.
+The Work Day Scheduler calendar presents a 9AM to 5PM workday.
+The current date is being displayed at the top of the planner, and each of the workday’s hours are colored based on the current time of day.
 Hours which are in the past are being colored grey, hours in the present is colored red and hours in the future are colored green.

 # GitHub
 https://github.com/AnnieGlade4327/weekday-scheduler